deemano/3d_vision/Individual Coursework - Triangulation method/README.md

-# 3D Vision //C++
+# 3D Vision - Triangulation Method

-This is the repository for our 3D Vision coursework - Augmented Reality project ('23-24).
+This is the repository for the 3D Vision individual coursework - Triangulation Method ('23-24).